-DEPOT PERFORMANCE SYSTEM means the DEPOT PERFORMANCE SYSTEM operational management system made available to the Customer and its Users on and subject to the terms of this Agreement and as specified in any invoice sent to you by EPM.
+Software means any hosted software product made available to the Customer and its Users on and subject to the terms of this Agreement and as specified in any invoice sent to you by EPM.

 Business Day means a day (other than a Saturday, Sunday or public holiday) on which banks are open for business in England.

 Confidential Information means all information (whether or not it is described as confidential) in any form or medium concerning any past, present or future business, operations or affairs of either party, including, without limitation customer data, all technical or non-technical data, formulae, patterns, programs, devices, methods, techniques, plans, drawings, models and processes, source and object code, software and computer records; all business and marketing plans and projections, details of agreements and arrangements with third parties, and User and supplier information and lists; all financial information, pricing schedules and structures, product margins, remuneration details and investment outlays; all information concerning any employee, customer, contractor, supplier or agent of the relevant party; the party’s policies and procedures, but excludes information that the other party can establish is known by or is in the other party’s possession or control other than through a breach of this document and is not subject to any obligation of confidence; or is in the public domain other than by a breach of this document or any obligations of confidence.; or is independently developed by or on behalf of the receiving party without reference to or use of the disclosing party’s Confidential Information.

 Customer Data means any information that the Customer or any of its Users uploads to the Software, including Customer Personal Data.

 Customer Personal Data means any Personal Data that the Customer or any of its Users uploads to the Software.